Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

 - Paint

-What Type of Roller Should I use?
+What type of roller should I use?

 But, for the smoothest finish, invest in a set of foam rollers.
 Use one for the primer and a different one for the top coat.
+But to start, Michael Rolland, managing director at The Paint Shed recommends a brush.
+“When painting gloss kitchen cabinets, start with a high-quality brush, we recommend a high-quality brand such as Arroworthy.”

 When painting gloss kitchen cabinets it's essential you get it right.
 Here we tell you how to prep and paint.

-1. Remove doors
+1. Remove kitchen doors

-To get the best finish on kitchen doors you need to take them off their hinges so you can lay flat to paint.
+To get the best finish on kitchen doors you need to take them off their hinges so you can lay them flat to paint.
 Remove any door furniture such as door handles or drawer knobs to give an easy to paint area.

-2. Wash and clean
+2. Wash and clean kitchen doors

-Before you start painting you need to prepare the surface of any cabinets and doors you are going to paint.
+Before you start painting, you need to prepare the surface of any cabinets and doors you are going to paint.
 The first step is to give all areas a good clean with sugar soap.

 Fill a bucket with warm water and add sugar soap as instructed.
 Wear rubber gloves to protect your hands.